elastic/kibana/src/core/server/logging/README.md

 ```

 ### Logging config migration
-Kibana during `v7` version provides compatibility with the Legacy logging.
+Compatibility with the legacy logging system is assured until the end of the `v7` version.
 All log messages handled by `root` context are forwarded to the legacy logging service.
 If you re-write
-root appenders, make sure that if contains `default` to provide backward compatibility.
+root appenders, make sure that it contains `default` appender to provide backward compatibility.
 **Note**: If you define an appender for a context, the log messages aren't handled by the
 `root` context anymore and not forwarded to the legacy logging service.